 Privacy and confidentiality are big parts of therapy because it is important that patients can talk freely to their therapists about problems that they aren’t necessarily comfortable with others knowing about.
 If you’re a psychologist or psychotherapist in Singapore searching for a private place to run your CBD therapy sessions, look no further.

-A Space Between provide facilities for therapists to rent out that offer a comfortable atmosphere in complete privacy where no one will be able to disturb.
+A Space Between provide facilities and therapy rooms for rent out that offer a comfortable atmosphere in complete privacy where no one will be able to disturb.
 The facilities are a great place to run therapy sessions in a calm environment where patients can feel at ease.

 More About A Space Between